The short answer

 • Stablecoins: TEE-attested issuance and settlement with direct bank API connectivity, Open Banking support, and CBDC-readiness: the compliance-first stablecoin rails institutions actually need.

-• Real-world assets: Proof-of-ownership, atomic DvP settlement, ZK-STARK privacy for compliance, and cross-chain RWA distribution across 13 networks without bridges.
+• Real-world assets: Proof-of-ownership, atomic DvP settlement, AES-256-GCM protocol-level encryption for compliance, and cross-chain RWA distribution across 10 confirmed networks without bridges.

 • Institutional trading: "Prime brokerage without the broker": large-scale swaps between crypto, stablecoins, and fiat using TSS-secured liquidity pools and direct bank settlement, no counterparty risk.

-• Cross-chain settlement: Native 13-chain interoperability via Kima Network's TSS technology embedded in the execution layer.
+• Cross-chain settlement: Native 10-chain interoperability via Kima Network's TSS technology embedded in the execution layer.
 No wrapped tokens, no lock-and-mint bridges.

-• DeFi: Full EVM compatibility with Block-STM parallel execution, 10,000+ TPS, MetaMask and Hardhat support.
+• DeFi: Full EVM compatibility with Block-STM parallel execution, 250,000 TPS measured on the live testnet, MetaMask and Hardhat support.
 Drop-in compatibility for any EVM developer.

 Published benchmark: 1,436,820 TPS ingestion on a live three-node, three-region network under test conditions with 0% failure rate and no simulation.
-Production target from the white paper is 10,000+ TPS at 2-second finality.
-The Group Model architecture scales linearly: each additional group of three validators adds ~1.4M TPS to theoretical capacity.
+White paper v3.7 states a measured testnet figure of 250,000 TPS at 2-second block time.
+The Group Model architecture scales linearly: each additional group of three validators adds theoretical capacity.
 At 10 groups: ~14.3M TPS projected.
 There is no stated theoretical ceiling.

-A spoke diagram showing Aeredium at the center connected to Bitcoin, Ethereum, Polygon, BNB Chain, Avalanche, Cosmos, Arbitrum, Solana, Optimism, Tron, Base, and TON - per the official Aeredium white paper v5.5.
-Bitcoin Ethereum Polygon BNB Chain Avalanche Cosmos Arbitrum Solana Optimism Tron Base Polygon TON AER TRUST LAYER Per white paper v5.5: Aeredium connects 13 chains via Kima Network's TSS-based bridgeless infrastructure embedded directly in the execution layer.
-Chains shown are official white paper named networks.
+A spoke diagram showing Aeredium at the center connected to Bitcoin, Ethereum, Polygon, BNB Chain, Avalanche, Arbitrum, Solana, Optimism, Tron, and Base - per the official Aeredium white paper v3.7.
+Bitcoin Ethereum Polygon BNB Chain Avalanche Arbitrum Solana Optimism Tron Base AER TRUST LAYER Per white paper v3.7: Aeredium connects 10 confirmed chains via Kima Network's TSS-based bridgeless infrastructure embedded directly in the execution layer.
+All 10 confirmed networks: Bitcoin, Ethereum, Polygon, BNB Chain, Avalanche, Arbitrum, Solana, Optimism, Tron, and Base.

 How Aeredium is structurally different from everything else